 If there is one thing which is certain after coming to Germany, that is no matter what you do, but you will be eating for sure 😉

 But guess what?
 You will not be getting the same food as you get in your home country, and this alone has the potential to make your transition terrible.

-Even though it is common for students or adults to cook by themselves in western countries but in many countries, people use maid service for cooking, or they eat in mess/canteens.
+Even though it is common for students or adults to cook by themselves in western countries but many countries, people use maid service for cooking, or they eat in mess/canteens.

-But the scenario is dramatically different Germany because even if you have mess either you won’t find food of your choice, or it would be expensive.
+But the scenario is dramatically different in Germany because even if you have mess either you won’t find food of your choice, or it would be expensive.
 You may discover Subway, McDonald’s, Burger King, Starbuck’s, KFC, Pizza Hut, etc. but that would burn a hole in your pocket.

 So, does this mean one would die out of hunger?
 No, absolutely not.
 For example, what most Indian students do is they bring spices from India or buy from the Indian store (generally found in the major cities) and cook by themselves because even though you may have “Mensa (Mess)” in your university but as I said it would not satisfy your taste buds.

 Tips: Learn cooking before coming to Germany because that would be your best skill to survive.

 2.Laundry: You will have a washing machine in your flat or public washing machine in some cases.
 Charges for washing the clothes vary depending on whether you are using the public washing machine or you have one in the flat.

 3.Cleaning: It is essential to keep your room and common area clean.
 If your room is found to be dirty after you move out the owner is allowed to deduct some/full amount of your deposit.